Meyrick Park: Amenities

 Looking from the eastern side of Meyrick Park, the tower of St Stephen's Church can be seen.

 Meyrick Park has two rugby pitches and a clubhouse overlooking them used by Oakmeadians R.F.C.
-At the end of the main field there is a bowling green and cafe, and the golf course is served by a country club.
+At the end of the main field there is a bowling green and café, and the golf course is served by a country club.
 The area is just north of St Stephen's Church.

 Politics

 Meyrick Park is part of the Talbot and Branksome Woods ward for elections to Bournemouth, Christchurch and Poole Council which elects two councillors.

 Meyrick Park is part of the Bournemouth East parliamentary constituency.